rrrossjr/MultitenantWorkshop/manage-app/about-the-workshop/Labsetup_mk.md

 You are now able to connect securely using the Putty terminal utility.

+## Windows Users: Connect using ssh with Windows PowerShell

+Use Windows PowerShell terminal window.

 ## Mac Users: Connect using ssh

 Mac users typically use their favorite terminal (Terminal.app, iTerm, etc) to run the workshop.